Sparklight to sell Anniston office and service area this year

 “Hargray will be able to use its regional scale to further invest in the Anniston market — an area of the country in which Sparklight currently has a limited presence,” Laulis wrote.

+“Telecom is growing rapidly and changing rapidly, and it’s a very different business than it was 10 years ago, and 10 years from now will look very different from today,” Kagan said.

+Sparklight’s information for employees includes answers for some customer concerns, though specifics are scarce.

-“We don’t anticipate any immediate changes to the cost of your service,” reads the FAQ.
+“We don’t anticipate any immediate changes to the cost of your service,” the FAQ says about pricing changes.
 Customers will still receive a Sparklight bill until the acquisition is complete, it says, and also states that the company has no plans for other sales.

-The FAQ also points readers to a section of the Hargray Communications website, www.hargray.com/cableone, with similarly-worded answers to questions.
+The FAQ points readers to a section of the Hargray Communications website, www.hargray.com/cableone, with similarly-worded answers to questions covered in Sparklight’s materials.
 That page notes that Hargray will reopen the CableOne office on Noble Street after the COVID-19 pandemic is no longer a concern.

-Employees received another set of frequently asked questions.
+Employees received another set of frequently asked questions about their own potential concerns.
 Staff at the Anniston office will become Hargray employees, according to the FAQ, after receiving an offer of employment letter and completing a pre-hire drug screening and background check.

 “You will not lose your job as a result of the sale,” the document says.
 Another answer adds that “we will not change your compensation for six months after the date of closing while we work through the integration and determine the most appropriate organizational structure and role for each employee.”